canonical/certification-workflows/README.md

 - `.github/actions/microk8s-setup`: Sets up a juju managed microk8s cluster in a ready-to-be-tested state, with docker.io image registry mirroring configured for Canonical self-hosted runners in mind.
+- `.github/actions/archive-charm-testing-artifacts`: Archives a charm build,
+  logs and [juju crashdump](https://github.com/juju/juju-crashdump) output in case of a failed run.